gek169/Simple_ISA/README.md

 * CPU architecture independence- The behavior of the VM is host-independent.
 There are only two behaviors which may vary by architecture:
 	* Floating point numbers.
 Their layout in memory may vary, although IEEE-754 compliance is nearly ubiquitous...

 	* Signed integers.
 Non-twos-complement architectures are not supported, and the sign bit must be the highest bit.

-	Luckily, virtually every architecture around today guarantees both of these things.
+	(Luckily, virtually every architecture around today guarantees both of these things.)

+	* Execution time.
+Slower processors run code slower.

 	The emulator and assembler are confirmed to work on literally dozens of architectures and operating systems.

 * Unique.
 SISA16 is no ordinary virtual machine language...

-	* Privileged- Has a "privileged" and "user" mode, w
+	* Privileged- Has a "privileged" and "user" mode, with privileged and unprivileged instructions.

-	* Tiny- Less than 100 kilobytes for a full emulator and assembler toolchain!
+	* Tiny- Less than 400 kilobytes for a full emulator, assembler, and debugger toolchain!
+The standard library fits in less than 64k.

 	* Hackable- More instructions can be added at a whim.
+Compiler flags allow for altering the emulator's behavior.

 	* Fast. a 2.2 GHZ Ryzen 7 will execute code with branches at ~1.09 Giga-IPS. a 4.0 ghz i7-6700 will execute that same code at ~1.15 Giga-IPS.